-- 2.38.
+- 2.39.
 Sites with planning permission may expire if a material start is not made on site before the expiry date as set out in the decision notice.
-An expiry rate therefore has to be applied to both small (Row 3) and large sites (Row 4). - 2.39.
+An expiry rate therefore has to be applied to both small (Row 3) and large sites (Row 4). - 2.40.
 The expiry rates methodology used in previous RLA's was challenged through the Wykin Lane Appeal (APP/K2420/W/20/3262295).
-Therefore a thorough review of the methodology has been carried out and a new methodology is now used to calculate the expiry rates for small and large sites.
+Therefore, a thorough review of the methodology was carried out in 2021 and a new methodology has been used since last year to calculate the expiry rates for small and large sites.